xcv-/hfind/README.md

 /home/[...]/hfind/src/System/Posix/Find.hs
 ```

+Equivalent find command: *(none)*

-Find all regular files in `dist/` that don't have a dot in the name, it starts
+- Find all regular files in `dist/` that don't have a dot in the name, it starts
 with a lowercase letter.
 Plus, the owner group must have the same execution
 permission as the rest of the users.